 2008 Beijing Olympic torch

-So next time you are cursing a heaven-sent soaking, think of life from the perspective of an old Chinese farmer, because those soggy grey billows bring life to crops, water to reservoirs and food to your plate, and that is fortunate.
+So next time you are cursing a heaven-sent soaking, think of life from the perspective of an old Chinese farmer.
+Those soggy grey billows bring life to crops, water to reservoirs and food to your plate, and that is fortunate after all.